mariusdgm/rl-envs-forge/rl_envs_forge/envs/labyrinth/maze/README.md

 The Labyrinth Maze module provides functionality for generating and manipulating maze layouts.
 It consists of two main components: the `Maze` class and the `Room` class.

-The `Maze` class represents a maze layout and provides various methods for generating and manipulating mazes.
+The `Maze` class represents a maze layout and provides various methods for generating and manipulating mazes. `Maze` also uses a `CorridorBuilder` component to handle the path generation.

 The `Room` class represents a room in the maze and provides methods for generating and manipulating rooms.

 To instantiate a maze or a room, you can make use of the corresponding factory classes: `MazeFactory` and `RoomFactory`.
 These factory classes provide a convenient way to create instances of `Maze` and `Room` with different configurations and settings.